oxala/marko-tester/README.md

 During client testing, `marko-tester` gives you a few methods to utilize:

-* **testPage** - Will create an empty page, giving you access to window and document objects.
+* **describe.page** - Will create an empty page, giving you access to window and document objects.
 This method is available right after test case declaration.
-* **testComponent** - Used to build the page with the component constructor in it.
+* **describe.component** - Used to build the page with the component constructor in it.
 At this point, the `marko.component` attribute will be exposed to the mocha context giving you access to your widget's instance.
 This method is available right after test case declaration.

 ```
 'use strict';

-global.tester('source/components/phone-frame', (expect, sinon, testPage, testFixtures, testComponent, marko, fixtures) => {
+describe(({ expect, sinon, fixtures }) => {
-  // list of the params you can ask for (order doesn't matter):
+  // list of the params that are being returned in the callback:
   //   expect - chai's expect;
   //   sinon - library to spy and stub;
-  //   testFixtures - runs fixture test;
-  //   testPage - create an empty page with lasso generated dependancies;
-  //   testComponent - renders and instantiates marko component;
-  //   marko - marko context and exposes 'component' and 'require';
   //   fixtures - will give you a list of attached test fixtures to current component;
   //   mockRequire - exposes 'mock-require' npm module;

-  testComponent(() => {
+  describe.component(({ marko, modRequire }) => {
+    // list of the params that are being returned in the callback:
+    //   modRequire - a helper function to require modules on a browser level;
+    //   marko - marko context that contains the component instance under `marko.component`;

     let mockHello;

     beforeEach(() => {